National Board

 Tracy Farr is a writer who used to be a scientist.
 Her debut novel, The Life and Loves of Lena Gaunt was long- or shortlisted for three prestigious literary awards in Australia, and her second novel, The Hope Fault, was one of NZ Listener’s 100 Best Books of 2017.
 Both novels were published internationally.
 Her short fiction has won awards (including the Sunday Star-Times Short Story Award) and been published in anthologies, magazines, and literary journals.
 The Life and Loves of Lena Gaunt and many of Tracy’s short stories have been adapted for radio and broadcast by RNZ, and The Hope Fault was adapted for the stage, premiering in Australia in 2019.

 Tracy is co-curator, with Melbourne writer Jenny Ackland, of Bad Diaries Salon, a live literary series that features writers reading, to a theme, from their diaries and unpublished notebooks.
 She’s taught writing workshops at festivals and writing centres, and has been awarded residencies, fellowships, and funding in Aotearoa and Australia, including the inaugural R.A.K.
 Mason Fellowship (2014), Bundanon Artist in Residence (2019), and Michael King Writers Centre Established Writer residencies (2018, 2021).
+In 2024 she was awarded the NZSA Laura Solomon Cuba Press Prize for a manuscript that will be published in 2025.

 Born in Melbourne, Tracy grew up in Perth, Western Australia.
 She’s lived in Wellington for 25 years and counting.
 Through her non-writing work, she has substantial experience in the administration and promotion of professional membership organisations in the science and knowledge sectors.
-Tracy was NZSA Vice President for 2022 and 2023.
+Tracy was NZSA Vice President in 2022 and 2023.

 Website